Chart Color Schemes

 Craigieburn - North West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Craigieburn - North West shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover stands at approximately 52%, higher than Greater Melbourne's 49.1%.
+Craigieburn - North West shows excellent health outcomes with very low prevalence of common health conditions across all age groups.
+Its private health cover rate stands at approximately 52%, higher than the average SA2 area's 49.1%.

 Frequently Asked Questions - Health